cockroachdb/docs/src/current/v23.1/cdc-queries.md

 CDC queries allow you to customize your changefeed for particular scenarios.
 This section outlines several possible use cases for CDC queries.

+CDC queries use `envelope=bare` message format by default.
+This omits the `after` key and stores any [metadata in the `crdb` field](#filter-columns).
+Depending on how you are filtering or adapting the message format with a CDC query and which sink you're emitting to, message format can vary from some of the example cases in this section.

-See [`CREATE CHANGEFEED`](create-changefeed.html) for examples on using the foundational syntax to create a changefeed.
-For information on sinks, see the [Changefeed Sinks](changefeed-sinks.html) page.
+Refer to [`CREATE CHANGEFEED`](create-changefeed.html) for examples on using the foundational syntax to create a changefeed.
+For information on sinks, refer to the [Changefeed Sinks](changefeed-sinks.html) page.

 {{site.data.alerts.callout_success}}
 To optimize the `SELECT` query you run in your changefeed statement, use the [`EXPLAIN`](explain.html) statement to view a statement plan.